Vital advice on GDPR and how it affects musicians

 Find out by using the online self-assessment tool at the Information Commissioner’s Office website.

-If you make decisions about what happens to the data of your clients or customers, it is likely you will need to register.
+If you make decisions about what happens to the data of your clients or customers, it is likely you need to register.
 Processing data digitally extends to your mobile devices (such as smartphones on which you access emails or store telephone numbers) Individuals and organisations processing personal data may need to register with the ICO, where they process personal data as part of their activities.

-You will also need to review how you obtain and record consent where you rely on this as a legal basis for processing data.
+You also need to review how you obtain and record consent where you rely on this as a legal basis for processing data.
 Ensure that your consents comply with the higher standard required under the GDPR.

 If you are relying on any consents for your activities they need to be clear, unambiguous and require a positive opt-in from the data subject.
 This is particularly important for electronic communications of marketing information: an express consent is already required under existing regulations.
 GDPR also means that you must have a mechanism by which people can withdraw consent as easily as they give it.
 If you have a website through which individuals manage their accounts, you may already have user-preference tools which can be used to track consents and withdrawals.